by Lew Sichelman on October 15, 2010

 Why Are They Hidden?

 "Typically, private developers fund the community's infrastructure and set up their own in-house sales team.
 Often, local real estate brokers don't know what's for sale behind the gates until something pops up years later as a resale property," she explains.
-"Resales listed with local brokers get captured on sites such as Realtor.com and Zillow, because those sites only work with properties in the multiple-listing system.
+"Resales listed with local brokers get captured on sites such as Realtor.com, because those sites only work with properties in the multiple-listing system.
 Otherwise, prime, new privately developed property is largely invisible to the general public."

 It's not that developers of these secluded gems don't market their properties.
 They do, but because they market themselves as special places, they don't want to be perceived as accessible to everyone.
 Therefore, balloons at the entry just won't do.
 No, these private, typically gated, communities are places for people who want to feel special from day one.